Abigail Hing Wen: Literary career

-Wen’s newest novel, Kisses, Codes, and Conspiracies, inspired by her short story, The Idiom Algorithm, was released on August 13, 2024.
+Wen’s novel, Kisses, Codes, and Conspiracies, inspired by her short story, The Idiom Algorithm, was released on August 13, 2024 and hit the USA Today Best Seller's List.
 It follows three Palo Alto High School teens on a heist through the San Francisco Bay Area.
+People Magazine published an exclusive first-look excerpt.

-In February 2025, Deadline announced Lea Salonga will star in a short film prequel to Wen's forthcoming novel, The Vale (pub date September 2025).
+In February 2025, Deadline announced Lea Salonga would star in a short film prequel to Wen's now NYT best selling novel, The Vale (pub date September 2025).
+The short film, written and directed by Wen, was privately screened at venues including Rideback Ranch and Harvard's Signet Society, and held its world premiere at San Diego Comic-Con in July 2026 to an oversubscribed audience of almost 1000 people, and global online premiere on Omeleto.
 The short film is a hybrid live action and animated film written and directed by Wen, with John Aoshima (Annie nominated co-director of Ultraman: Rising) serving as animation director and Neil Blevins (Incredibles I, II, Wall-E, Up) serving as production designer.
 The Vale follows a struggling inventor family in Silicon Valley that creates a virtual reality world and explores questions about ethics and AI.
-The Vale was featured in the World Journal in March 2025 in a piece titled "Lawyer Turns Author Explores the AI Virtual World".
+The Vale novel debuted at #6 on the New York Times Best Sellers List and was featured in People Magazine, the South China Morning Post and the World Journal in March 2025 in a piece titled "Lawyer Turns Author Explores the AI Virtual World".

-Wen serves on the Board of Directors of Harvardwood.
+Wen's sixth novel, her first graphic novel, The Fidget Booth, is set to launch Spring 2027 from HarperAlley, the graphic novel division of HarperCollins.

+Leadership and Community Involvement

+Wen serves on the Board of Directors of Harvardwood and of Wedgwood Circle.
+She is a member of the accelerator Rideback Rise in Hollywood, where she has taught workshops on adapting script into novels and short stories.
+She served as judge for the Golden Trailer Awards in 2025 and 2026, selecting the industry's best trailers.
+She is a frequent keynote speaker at corporations, universities, and schools.

 Technology

-Wen works in venture capital and artificial intelligence in Silicon Valley.
+Prior to turning to creating content full time, Wen worked in venture capital and artificial intelligence in Silicon Valley.
+She describes her career in film and media as working at the intersection of all her lives: creative storytelling, technology and finance.

-Wen serves as a board observer for Two Bit Circus, a Los Angeles-based virtual reality entertainment company.
-She serves as co-chair of the Partnership on AI Expert Working Group for Fairness, Transparency and Accountability.
+While working in tech, Wen served as a board observer for Two Bit Circus, a Los Angeles-based virtual reality entertainment company.
+She served as co-chair of the Partnership on AI Expert Working Group for Fairness, Transparency and Accountability.

 Wen previously hosted the podcast Intel on AI.
 Her guests have included founders in the field, such as Andrew Ng and Yann LeCun, as well as Google DeepMind, US Congress, The World Bank and leading AI faculty at MIT, Stanford, and University of California, Berkeley.